StoneT2000/BC19/README.md

 #### PILGRIM + CRUSADER MINING (TODO)

 Let pilgrims sit at a mining spot and just mine.
-Let crusaders deliver resources to castles from pilgrims.
+Let crusaders deliver resources to castles from pilgrims if the pilgrim is not close.

 #### Pilgrim Scouting (TODO)